 Black Money: World Currencies Featuring African and African Diasporic History

-Years of History
+Years of Black History

 The Black Money Exhibit is an engaging “forest of money trees” laden with over 300 rare, obsolete, and currently circulating banknotes (paper money).
 The brainchild of Dr. Harcourt Fuller, this traveling exhibit includes currencies and related objects from more than 80 countries in Africa, Europe, and the Americas, and illustrates 10,000 years of Black history.
 Each note is beautifully designed – its own work of art.